srl-labs/containerlab/docs/lab-examples/cfg-clos.md

 ```

 Those defined variables are declared in the topology and then referenced directly in the templates.
-Note the usage of a [magic variable][magic] in the link context, `clab_ip_link`.
+Note the usage of a [magic variable][magic] in the link context - `clab_ip_link`.

 #### b) Generating variables
-Once the topology is defined, the full list of variables can be retrieved.
-It is generated using the command :
+Once the topology is defined and variables are placed in the relevant levels, the full list of variables can be retrieved and introspected:
 ```
-$ containerlab config --topo cfg-clos.topo.yml template --vars
+$ containerlab config --topo cfg-clos.clab.yml template --vars
 ```

-The following output represents the variables generated for dcgw1 :
+The following output represents the variables generated for `dcgw1` node:
 ```
 INFO[0000] dcgw1 vars = as: 65030
 clab_links: